Anilturaga/anilturaga.github.io/content/posts/search_ux.md

 <!-- ### Context -->
 Nearly 35 years has passed from the advent of search engines.

-Google search experience has been relatively stable for a [long time](https://www.youtube.com/watch?v=3KtWfp0UopM) barring changes in speed and quality of the results.
+Google search experience has been relatively stagnant for a [long time](https://www.youtube.com/watch?v=3KtWfp0UopM) barring changes in speed of the results and the recent AI Overviews.

-With Generative AI blowing up, search offerings have broadly bifurcated into two types:
+Search offerings can be broadly bifurcated into two types:
 1. Wall of blue links
-2. Chat interface that reads sites and answers
+2. Chat interface that reads sites for you
 ![Image showing Google search and Perplexity AI results for the query `How to build a search engine`](/images/current_search.png)

 > Personal preference: I would rather be presented with a list of curated excerpts from different sites based on my query.
-That way search engines can show ads between excerpts, the sites can get visitors other than the [GPTBot](https://platform.openai.com/docs/gptbot) and I can get my answer from multiple sources without jumping between tabs.
+AI can be used to select appropriate sections of each site and present them as is in a list of iframes.
+That way search engines can show ads between excerpts, the sites can get visitors other than [GPTBot](https://platform.openai.com/docs/gptbot) and I can get my answer from multiple sources without jumping between tabs.
+However, I accept that it might not work at scale.

+Moving on...
-### Problem
+### Challenge
-Let's break down how search is used by the masses.
+Let's break down how search is used by the masses
 1. Short impromptu queries such as `what is the biggest sea mammal`
 2. Long research sessions such as `designing a lesson plan` or `coding a feature using a new library`